 - Over $5,000: Must include a qualified appraisal and file Form 8283 with your tax return.

-For publicly traded securities, valuation is typically based on the average of the high and low prices on the date of transfer.
-For real estate or artwork, valuation must be performed by a certified, independent appraiser.
+For publicly traded securities, valuation is based on the average of the high and low prices on the date of transfer.
+For real estate or artwork, a certified independent appraiser must handle the valuation.
+Bloomberg has covered how top advisors approach these valuation conversations with wealthy clients.

 - For cash or checks: On the date mailed or delivered.